 It’s true that cats sometimes vomit.
 An occasional hairball or eating a meal too quickly can certainly lead to a one-off incident.
 If your cat throws up but then goes right back to their normal, playful self, it’s often not a reason to panic.
 However, vomiting becomes a concern when it’s chronic.
 Vets generally consider vomiting more than once a month to be a potential sign of an underlying problem.
 Even if your cat seems perfectly fine otherwise, frequent vomiting is not a normal part of being a cat and is worth discussing with your veterinarian to rule out any health issues.

 Sometimes, you need to skip the "wait and see" approach and contact your vet right away.
 If your cat is vomiting repeatedly over a short period or if the vomiting is paired with other signs of illness, it’s time to seek professional advice.
-Be on the lookout for these red flags:
+Be on the lookout for these red flags: For a deeper symptom checklist, read Mylo’s guide to vomiting in cats and when to worry.

 - Blood in the vomit: This can look like bright red streaks or dark, coffee-ground-like material.